fracture91/turnout-web/README.txt

 8. Changed login.php so that it's only allowed to redirect to the student or staff pages (see "allowedRedirects").
 Makes it harder/impossible to spoof what comes after the login page.
+This also prevents the XSS through the redirect input.

 9. Used mysql_real_escape_string to escape login inputs in auth.inc.php.
 This prevents against SQLi attacks on those inputs.